DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 4. Start the import by clicking the button import as shown below

    Under the hood the flow dataverse maintains a connection to dataverse.
 This is specific for the environment.
-Therefore you have to map the connection from the solution  one in your environment.
+Therefore you have to map the connection from the imported solution to one in your environment.
 If you start from scratch you would have to select `+ New connection`.
 Click on `+ New connection`to create a new connection as shown below:

    <br><img src="./images/imp_sol_step_conn_none.png" /><br>